NayanCoutoDataScientist/NayanCoutoDataScientist/README.md

 ### About Me:

+I'm a Data Scientist and Business Intelligence Analyst with over 10 years of experience in various businesses and a great passion for data and artificial intelligence.
-At 31 years old and with an unwavering passion for data and analysis, i am an IT Technician, developing myself as a Data Scientist, currently improving my skills in Statistics and Machine Learning at Anhanguera University.
-My academic journey also includes in-depth knowledge in Economic Sciences, Politics and Law, providing a solid foundation for understanding the complexities of the global market.
+I am certified as an IT Technician by IETAAM and currently have a degree in Data Science with an emphasis on Statistics and Machine Learning from Anhanguera University.
+My academic journey also includes in-depth knowledge of Economic Sciences, Politics, and Law, providing a solid foundation for understanding the complexities of the global market.

 ### (Associate's Degree) IT Technician MEC SISTEC Certificate: